 Fantasy Football Week 1 BS Meter

 Backfield battles in the preseason provided various results.
-Rookie Royce Freeman came out of August on top of the Denver Broncos RB depth chart, while the Indianapolis Colts don't appear any closer to finding their lead back.
+Rookie Royce Freeman came out of August on top of the Denver Broncos' running back depth chart, while the Indianapolis Colts don't appear any closer to finding their lead back.
 Kerryon Johnson made a good impression in his first preseason with the Detroit Lions, but that backfield is a crowded one.

 The B.S.
-Meter breaks down ten of the most pressing issues in fantasy football heading into Week 1.
-The statements will be rated from 1 to 10 with 1 being completely true or 10 being total BS.
+Meter breaks down 10 of the most pressing issues in fantasy football heading into Week 1.
+The statements will be rated from 1 to 10, with 1 being completely true or 10 being total BS.

 Note: All fantasy stats used to calculate finishes are from FantasyPros.
 All advanced stats are calculated using data from Pro Football Reference.
 All stats are based on a points-per-reception (PPR) format.